orientechnologies/orientdb-docs/Java-Traverse.md

   - `OTraverseRecordSetProcess` Represents the first.
 It's the base target of the traversal.
   - `OTraverseRecordProcess` Represents a traversed record.
   - `OTraverseFieldProcess` Represents a traversal through a record's field.
-  - `OTRaverseMultiValueProcess` Represents fields that are multivalue: arrays, collections and maps.
+  - `OTRaverseMultiValueProcess` Represents fields that are multi-value: arrays, collections and maps.

 - **`$history`** Provides the set of records traversed as a `Set<RID>`.